Sepecat Jaguar models in 1/72 scale

 OCU at Lossiemouth, Scotland.
 Note the overall "wrap around scheme"

-, and the traditional RAF camouflage colours are:
+, and the standard RAF camouflage colours are:

 The Modeldecal set also has various stencils including the NO STEP markings.
 I added red warning "remove before flight" ribbons.